NATIONAL 7-ELEVEN DAY

 The Slurpee debuted in 1966.
 While the machine already existed, 7-Eleven modified the machine made by Knedlik, which was used to make the Icee, and then branded and licensed the frozen drink under the name Slurpee.
 Advertising executive, Bob Stanford, gave the sweet, icy drink the name for the sound it makes as it is sucked through a straw.

 The term brain freeze existed before 7-Eleven commandeered it in 1991 to replace ice cream headache or the more technical cold stimulus headache.
 In 1990, brain freeze was often used as a sports term to refer to athletes who faltered on the field.
-It also applied to side effects of medications, especially if they affected our mental capacity.
+It also applied to the side effects of medications, especially if they affected our mental capacity.
 However, immediately after 7-Eleven supposedly redefined the phrase, sports columnists quickly reused the phrase to their benefit.
 Athletes still had a brain freeze when they made an error, but the columnists cleverly explained the player must have had a Slurpee before taking the field.

 Brain Freeze Tips